 A general description of AMS can be found in Sect.
 2.2.
-During the TI3GER campaign, absolute sensitivity calibrations (Sect.
+During the Tl3GER campaign, absolute sensitivity calibrations (Sect.
 S15) and inlet diagnostics for the AMS were performed after each flight as well as between flights when possible (Sect.
 S16).
-For AMS particle sampling, as shown in Fig. 2, ambient air was drawn into the airplane (3-14 std l min-1, actively controlled,

-- 445 depending on aircraft altitude) through an NCAR HIAPER Modular Inlet (HIMIL) (Stith et al., 2009).
-The HIMIL inlet used during the TI3GER campaign is the "tall version" (12" tall).
+For AMS particle sampling, as shown in Fig. 2, ambient air was drawn into the airplane (3-14 std l min-1, actively controlled, depending on aircraft altitude) through a HIMIL.
+The HIMIL inlet used during the Tl3GER campaign is the "tall version" (12" tall).
 HIMIL was located at the left side ceiling of the GV, ~10 m behind the nose of GV (Fig. S20.1).
 See Sect.
 S20 for more details on HIMIL.
 The main flow into the inlet was controlled by the main mass flow controller (MFC), the flow rate of which was adjusted to maintain near isokinetic sampling at the secondary diffuser (Sect.
 S20).
 The flow toward the PCI goes through the pickup tube (Fig. 2).
-PCI-D was used to maintain a constant pressure - 450 upstream of the PM{2.5} lens ($P{lens} = 5.1$ mbar) allowing for a constant flow (1.5 scm3 s-1) into the lens.
+PCI-D was used to maintain a constant pressure upstream of the PM{2.5} lens (P{lens} = 5.1 mbar) allowing for a constant flow (1.5 scm3 s-1) into the lens.
 The extra PCI flow is dumped into the exhaust by the GV venturi system.
 More details on PCI operation can be found in Sect.
-2.45.
+2.5.
 The plumbing line from HIMIL to the pickup tube is 6.35 mm OD (4.57 mm ID) stainless steel tubing with a total length of 142 cm and a cumulative bending angle of 335 deg.
-The tubing from the pickup tube to the PCI is $\frac{1}{3}$ stainless steel (2.13 mm ID) with a total of 34 cm and 270 deg. cumulative turn.
+The tubing from the pickup tube to the PCI is 1/8" stainless steel (2.13 mm ID) with a total of 34 cm and 270 deg. cumulative turn.